sagemath/sagewiki_to_gh-2022-10-10/sd2-sprint.md

 Put ideas for coding sprints here.
 The [http://modular.math.washington.edu/sage/roadmap/current/  SAGE roadmap] is very relevant.

+ * (Alex Clemesha) Making documentation more interactive with the Notebook.
+All examples can be evaluated and changed, but the changes are not saved (i.e. like the Mathematica documentation).
+Possible related topics are including images in the documentation, and cleaning up the online SAGE Notebooks so people coming to those see tons of excellent examples, which they can modify and evaluate, but changes are not saved.
+(Online Notebooks are now *filled* with errors)
  * (MartinAlbrecht) Matrices: Decide about inclusion of LinBox and either include it or port the needed changes to ["Givaro"] (see Finite field elements).
 Then either fix LinBox where needed (e.g., gauss) or implement needed algorithms.
 (Maybe also wrap/implement ["M4RI"]).
  * (MartinAlbrecht) Finite field elements: Finish the transition from ["Pari"] to ["Givaro"] for small $\#F \le 2^{16}$ fields, wrap some more ["Givaro"] (& ["Linbox"] ?) classes.
 Wrap ["NTL"] for larger extension fields.
  * (MartinAlbrecht) SAGE/Wiki/Web integration.
 Needs design decisions.